0xJs/RedTeaming_CheatSheet/windows-ad/relaying.md

 - When computer account is created.
 This account can be used to enumerate the domain!

 #### Check for a user to impersonate
 - Preferably a user that would be admin on the machine (Check BloodHound).
-Maybe another command to check if user is admin on a machine?
-Is that possible?
-We should check!
 - User should not be part of "Protected Users group" or accounts with the "This account is sensitive and cannot be delegated" right
 ```
 $creds = Get-Credential